What is a French Drain and How to Do It by Yourself?

-As a graduate of Dartmouth College and Harvard Law School, French enjoyed more than just rules and regulation.
+As a graduate of Dartmouth College and Harvard Law School, the French enjoyed more than just rules and regulations.
 He was an agriculture enthusiast and avidly experimented to increase scientific application to farming, particularly in the study of soil quality.
-The techniques used by farmer discussed in his published work, despite dating to nearly 160 years ago, still hold true today.
+The techniques used by farmers discussed in his published work, despite dating to nearly 160 years ago, still hold true today.
 The French drain is no exception.

 Historical French drains were simply ditches, dug out from an area of elevation to lower ground, and filled in with gravel.
 At the time, French was constructing drains for his own farm and used roofing tiles in conjunction with a trench.
 Perforations were later added to these tiles with improvements in the process having been made over the years.
 French drains are now far more specialized than their predecessor, which is why they remain a popular waterproofing method for not only farmers, but homeowners too.

 What is a French Drain and How Does It Work?

 A French drain is simply a sloped trench that is lined with fabric with a pipe and gravel running through it.
 Its purpose is to steer water away from your home or other structures on your property.

 Water naturally flows downhill, which is the route of least resistance.
 So during heavy rain, water will run into the gravel-filled trench before reaching the perforated pipe and flows through the pipe, away from your basement.
 The water is then emptied, whether it be on the street or in a drainage ditch.